8 Ways to Keep Customers Engaged over the Holidays

 When developing ways to engage customers over the holidays, focus on your loyalty program, email subscriber list and the customer experience itself

-This year, people are very much looking forward to a fresh start in 2021.
-Rather than avoid addressing the “elephant in the room”, embrace the theme of putting 2020 in the rearview mirror.
+This year, people are very much looking forward to a fresh start in 2023.
+Rather than avoid addressing the “elephant in the room”, embrace the theme of putting 2020 and 2021 in the rearview mirror.